krypted/TheHistoryOfComputingPodcast/Books.md

 69. A history of Mechanics, René Dugas
 70. A Short History of Technology, T.K.
 Derry and Trevor I. Williams
 71. The Telegraph History of the World, Gavin Fuller
+72. What the Bible Teaches, Torrey
+73. On the Origin of Species By Means of Natural Selection, Charls Darwin
+74. Codebreaker, Stephn Pincock
+75. Wheels, Clocks, and Rockets, Donald Cardwell
+76. Time's Pendulum, Jo Ellen Barnett
+77. The Evolution of Technology, George Basalla
+78. Mission Santa Ines, Engelhardt
+79. The Missions: California's Heritage Mission San José, Mary Null Boule
+80. California's El Camino Real, Max Kurillo and Erline Tuttle
+81. 1800 Mechanical Movements, Devices, and Appliances, Gardner D Hiscox
+82. Technology A World History, Daniel R Headrick
+83. The House of Wisdom, Jonathan Lyons
+84. Adventures of Huckleberry Finn and Zombie Jim, Mark Twain and W. Bill Czolgosz (and all the real Mark Twain in general, especially A Connecticut Yankee in King Arthur's Court)
+85. Lands of Promise and Despair
+86. Coin Collecting for Dummies
+87. Moving Innovation, Sito

 # Technical Books